 A trip to the Seychelles is an unforgettable experience, and this island archipelago is the subject of romantic stories, ancient adventures and many tall tales.

 The Seychelles Islands in located in the Indian Ocean, NE of Madagascar, ans comprises 115 islands.

 Their names wildly evocative, like Mahe, the capital, Praslin and La Digue, Fregate, Felicite, Amirantes, Desnoeufs, Farquahar and the far away Aldabra – home to a population of over 100,000 giant Sea Turtles – more than ten times the number in the Galapagos.
 These intriguing islands have been a favorite destination for both crewed yacht charterers and bare boaters for years.

-Today, the population of the entire country numbers only 84,000, and it represents a rich commingling of French, British, Indian, Middle Eastern, and African culture.
+Today, the population of the entire island nation numbers only 84,000, and it represents a rich commingling of French, British, Indian, Middle Eastern, and African culture.
 The French influence remains prominent; Creole is commonly spoken along with English.

 The majority of the Inner Islands, the largest of which consist of Mahé, Praslin, and La Digue, are geological wonders of twisted granite, mountainous and lush with tropical forests that support species of birds found nowhere else on Earth.
 Giant tortoises inhabit some of the Seychelles, nesting on the fine, white-sand beaches fronted with exquisitely beautiful coral reefs and azure seas that make a Seychelles sailing vacation unique and enriching.